-c.
-The "Contractor Assessment Report/Performance Indicators and Standards" described herein contains rating criteria used solely to assess whether the Contractor has earned the award term specified in this contract.
+3. The "Contractor Assessment Report/Performance Indicators and Standards" described herein contains rating criteria used solely to assess whether the Contractor has earned the award term specified in this contract.
 This report differs from the Contractor Performance Report described in the POST AWARD EVALUATION OF CONTRACTOR PERFORMANCE Article in SECTION G of this contract, which uses a standard rating criteria established for the Federal Contractor Performance System to evaluate overall contract performance.
-For this reason, the Contractor's performance scores for determining authorization of the award term(s) may differ from the Contractor's performance scores for overall contract performance.
+For this reason, the Contractor's performance scores for determining authorization of the award term(s) may differ from the Contractor's performance.